mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 the [KMSProviders](#kmsproviders) object.
 The options differ for each KMS provider type.
 The "local" KMS provider type is configured with master key material.
 The external providers are configured with credentials to authenticate.

-Throughout this document, the KMS provider is annotated as - Ts:`KMSProvider`, but this name is for *exposition only*: drivers MUST accept arbitrary strings at runtime for forward-compatibility.
+Throughout this document, the KMS provider is annotated as - `KMSProvider`, but this name is for *exposition only*: drivers MUST accept arbitrary strings at runtime for forward-compatibility.

 ```typescript